top of page

 LSYO MUSIC DIRECTOR & CONDUCTORS

-As an advocate for contemporary programming, Hayden has premiered numerous commissions and has been relied upon for his expertise in multimedia collaboration.
-He recently worked on the U.S. premiere of Du Yun’s Where We Lost Our Shadows at the Kennedy Center and served as an Assistant Conductor for a Baltimore city-wide production of Leonard Bernstein’s Mass under the baton of Marin Alsop.
-He is also one of the few conductors in the world trained in original performance practice of accompanying silent films with live orchestra.
-In 2018, he was invited to Indiana University in partnership with the Jacobs School of Music to present the original orchestral score to Phantom of the Opera (1925) with renowned organ soloist Dennis James.
+As an advocate for contemporary programming, Hayden has premiered numerous commissions and has been relied upon for his expertise in multimedia collaboration with orchestras.
+He worked on the U.S. premiere of Du Yun’s Where We Lost Our Shadows at the Kennedy Center and served as the Assistant Conductor for a Baltimore city-wide production of Leonard Bernstein’s Mass under the baton of Marin Alsop.
+He is trained in original performance practice techniques of accompanying silent films with live orchestra.
+In 2018, he was invited to Indiana University in partnership with the Jacobs School of Music to present the original score of Phantom of the Opera (1925) with renowned organ soloist Dennis James.

-Hayden holds conducting degrees from the Peabody Institute at Johns Hopkins University, the University of South Carolina, and the State University of New York at Fredonia.
-He has also trained and performed at music festivals such as the National Orchestra Institute, Eastern Music Festival, Pierre Monteux School, and the PRISMA Festival in Western Canada.
+Hayden holds conducting degrees from the Peabody Institute at Johns Hopkins University, the State University of New York at Fredonia, and the University of South Carolina, where he completed his doctorate in 2021.
+He has also studied and conducted at music festivals such as the Cabrillo Festival of Contemporary Music, National Orchestra Institute, Eastern Music Festival, Pierre Monteux School, and the PRISMA Festival in Western Canada.
 His principal teachers have included Marin Alsop, Joseph Young, Scott Weiss and David Rudge.
-Hayden is equally at home as a performer on viola having earned his undergraduate degree in Viola Performance & Music Education.
-He has held viola section positions with the South Carolina Philharmonic, Aiken Symphony Orchestra, and the Carolina Ballet.
-He presently resides in Baltimore, MD with his wife Mary Kate and is an avid Buffalo Bills fan.
+Hayden also earned an undergraduate degree in Viola Performance and Music Education.
+He has held viola section positions with the South Carolina Philharmonic, Aiken Symphony Orchestra, and served as principal violist of the Southern Tier Symphony in Olean, NY.
+He presently resides in Baltimore, MD with his wife Mary Kate, his dog Snoopy, and is an avid Buffalo Bills fan.

 Mrs. Samantha Oakley, a native of Fairfax County, VA, has been a music educator since 2012 and has served as the Director of Orchestras at Woodgrove High School in Loudoun County since 2015.
 Under Oakley's leadership, the Woodgrove orchestra program has consistently earned superior ratings at the Virginia Band and Orchestra Directors Association yearly concert assessments, showcasing their ability to perform advanced string orchestra repertoire of grades V and VI.